model-zoo/scikit-learn-lambda/README.md

 You have two options for deploying a model with Serverless framework.

-A) Package your model as part of the deployment package upload to AWS Lambda.
+* Package your model as part of the deployment package upload to AWS Lambda.
 This option will require your model file to be under ~50 MB, but achieve the best cold-start latency.

-B) Store your model into Amazon S3 and load it from there on AWS Lambda initialization.
+* Store your model into Amazon S3 and load it from there on AWS Lambda initialization.
 This option has no model size constraints.

 #### Prerequisites